You’ve decided to do it. You are going to become a full-time influencer.

 Whether you are a new creator or influencer, it is important to know the different methods of monetizing your content so that you could #amplifyyourfameandfortune.

 Did we miss a way to monetize your influence?
-Or if you have any other money-making ideas, comment below and we’ll add it to our list!
+Or if you have any other money-making ideas, drop us a line and we’ll add it to our list!